paramatrixtech/ksapi/python/README.md

     print("Your logic/computation will come here.")
 client.subscribe(input_tokens="745,754", callback=callback_method)

-# Subscribe to order status updates (instrument token supplied in function is merely a placeholder and serves no purpose here):
+# Subscribe to order status update websocket
+# (instrument token supplied in function is merely a placeholder and serves no purpose here):
 def callback_method(message):
     print(message)
     print("Your logic/computation will come here.")